 “Would you like to go home now, Miss Imamu?” he asked.

 She considered it.
 Worry boiled at the pit of her stomach despite her earlier deduction on the effects of chlorowheat.
 If she could just make a call to one of the other five just to be sure.
 Another choice to make.

 No, she had to do what she came here to do.

 And so, she politely requested to use the restroom and was escorted through the tall halls to a bathroom guarded by a gem-encrusted door.
 This was quite a gamble—maneuvering in an unfamiliar place under the invitation and eye of an esteemed individual.
 Werner would certainly disapprove of acting on such an uncertain basis despite his demeanor lessening these past months, but Atienna’s hands itched with anticipation.

 Offering the butler still waiting idly behind her a smile, Atienna pushed through the door and took in a breath.
 Inside was a gold-frame mirror and a porcelain bathtub marked with a gold handle and faucet and—

 —a window pressed against the far stone wall.

 Atienna let out her breath and locked the door behind her.
-A second later saw her pulling up the trailing hem of her dress and typing it up near her waist.
-It was too long to hike up completely so it stilled brushed just above her knees.
+A second later saw her pulling up the trailing hem of her dress and tying it up near her waist.
+It was too long to hike up completely so it still brushed just above her knees.
 Still, it was better than before.

 With that, she slipped off her shoes and easily pulled herself up and out of the window.
 She perched there on the ledge peering down at the two story drop below her before noticing the extended ledge of the window just below her.